 Proposals of all kinds must be submitted well in advance of your events so there is adequate time to process approvals and to facilitate any other additional steps as required/necessary.

-At this time, clubs and classes are able to travel to represent the student organization in off-campus events.
+While not a requirement to remain in good-standing, clubs are able to travel to represent the student organization in off-campus events.

-If your club or class would like to be considered for travel, you must submit a corresponding Travel Proposal at least 6 weeks prior to the anticipated travel date.
+If your club would like to be considered for travel, you must submit a corresponding Travel Proposal at least 6 weeks prior to the anticipated travel date.

-Any club or class that plans to travel needs to coordinate their event with Student Life & Activities.
-You must fill out a Travel Proposal.
+Any club that plans to travel needs to coordinate their event with Student Life & Activities.
+You must fill out a Travel Proposal and obtain approval.

 If you need additional funding for your trip, the proposal you submit will be sent to the Student Life Board’s Finance Committee for review.
 If approved, funding will be given following the guidelines just below.

-Whether you are using your own funds and only need Student Life approval, or if you are requesting funds from the Student Life Board after approval, you need to schedule an appointment with the Administrative Assistant in Student Life & Activities in order to process payment and receive trip waiver forms.
+Whether you are using your own funds and only need Student Life approval, or if you are requesting funds from the Student Life Board after approval, you need to schedule an appointment with Student Life & Activities in order to process payment and receive trip waiver forms.

-Because the approval process needs to go through the Vice President and College President, your club or class must adhere to the proposal deadlines given.
+Since the approval process needs to go through the Vice President and College President, your club must adhere to the proposal deadlines given.
 No travel will be approved outside of the deadlines.

-Clubs or classes who travel for regional events (Boston, Pittsburgh, Washington, DC) will be funded for ten (10) students.
+Clubs who travel for regional events (Boston, Pittsburgh, Washington, DC) will be funded for ten (10) students.
 National/International travel will be funded for five (5) students.

-The following table explains the amount of any trip that will be funded by ASBCC.
+The following table explains the amount of any trip that will be funded by the ASBCC, pending approval.

-To reserve a van for a trip please contact Administrative Assistant Mary Jo Burkhard at 732-224-2391.
+To reserve a van for a trip please contact Student Life & Activities.

 Any current Brookdale employee may drive a Brookdale van, but a copy of your driver’s license must be on record with the College.
 Your club or class must fill out a van reservation sheet that lists who is going to be on the trip as well as an emergency contact number.
-These forms are available from Mary Jo Burkhard in the Student Life & Activities office, lower level of the Warner Student Life Center.
+These forms are available from Student Life & Activities.

-If driving a Brookdale van, be sure the van is clean of all trash and that you leave gas (at least ½ tank) in the tank when you return to campus.
+If your group is utilizing a college van, be sure the van is clean of all trash and that you leave gas (at least ½ tank) in the tank when you return to campus.
 Turn in any gas receipts for reimbursement.
 The office will work to ensure that all vans given out are at least 3/4 of a tank full before any trip.

 Buses or other Mass Transit